Are you interested in taking your bird photography skills to the next level? Don’t wait, start reading this and start shooting perfect bird close up.

-Examples of good background include clutter free blurred colors of different shades of green and brown.
+Examples of good backgrounds include clutter-free blurred colors of different shades of green and brown.
 Even a low key image with a black background is a treat to watch.

-The right metering mode gives you the right exposure.
-Since you are shooting close ups, you can use of Spot metering mode or Evaluative metering mode.
+The right metering mode gives you the correct exposure.
+Since you are shooting close ups, you can use Spot metering mode or Evaluative metering mode.